 Product quality complaint

-A complaint about a medical product, delivery device or packaging, as opposed to the effect the medication has.
-Examples may include a broken syringe, damaged tablets or labels that are hard to read.
+A complaint about a medical product, delivery device or packaging.
+Examples may include a broken syringe or damaged tablets.

 Risk Evaluation and Mitigation Strategy (REMS)